 Where does manicotti come from

 A feeling of ethereal peace overcomes me when I cook Italian.
 It is so relaxing it takes me back to a village stained by the sun where I work in my kitchen with flour, dough, olive oil and sauces.
-It also makes me feel like the little girl emulating her family work wonders before their eyes.
+It also makes me feel like the little girl emulating her family works wonders before their eyes.
 My mother is a fine cook with all dishes but what makes Italian food special for her is the good feelings created when the family shares the meal.
 The art of passing the bread, the salad, the main course creates a togetherness and divine sense of community.
 It is heartwarming when everyone is too full to get up from the table, these are when the best conversations are made.

 This recipe is an altered version of Giada De Laurentiis’ beef and cheese manicotti recipe